balazsdukai/synthesis-project/index.md

 explicitly.
 The origin and destination of the movement are defined by the locations of both states.
-The timing of the movement is derived by taking the end time of each state minus 5 minutes and the start time of the subsequent state (see ).
+The timing of the movement is derived by taking the end time of each state minus 5 minutes and the start time of the subsequent state (see Fig. 3).
 The reason for the 5 minute subtraction, is that the last moment a device is actually recorded is 5 minutes before the end time of a state.